NSLS2/recap/README.md

 This template consists of 3 steps.
 Each step is connected to the next in the order of execution using solid arrows:

-- Imaging step: A container, typically plate wells are imaged under a microscope
+- Imaging step: plate wells are imaged under a microscope.
-- Echo Transfer step: The Echo 525, acoustic liquid handler is used to transfer liquid from one container to another usually from one plate's well to another plate's well
+- Echo Transfer step: the Echo 525 acoustic liquid handler moves liquid, typically well-to-well across plates.
-- Harvest step: Crystals from a plate are harvested and transferred into a pin which is placed in a puck
+- Harvest step: crystals are harvested from a plate and transferred into a pin that sits in a puck.

-To the left of the Process Template are the input resource slots, only resources that are of type `library_plate` and `crystal_plate` can be assigned to those slots.
-Similarly, the right side of the template represents the output resource slot which in this case can only be of type `puck_collection`.
+On the left of the Process Template are the input resource slots; only resources of type `library_plate` and `crystal_plate` can be assigned there.
+The right side shows the output slot, which must be a `puck_collection`.

-Resources assigned to this ProcessTemplate play different roles depending on the step.
-For example in step 2, `Echo Transfer`, the `library_plate` plays the role of `source` and the `crystal_plate` plays the role of `destination` respectively.
-Whereas in the `Harvest` step, the `crystal_plate` becomes the `source` and the `puck_collection` is the `destination`.
-The dotted arrows indicate the role that a `resource_slot` plays in that particular step.
-When a `ProcessRun` is initialized, Recap will automatically wire the assigned resources to the appropriate steps based on the template's definition.
+Assigned resources play different roles per step.
+In `Echo Transfer`, the `library_plate` is the `source` and the `crystal_plate` is the `destination`.
+In `Harvesting`, the `crystal_plate` becomes the `source` and the `puck_collection` is the `destination`.
+The dotted arrows indicate the association of a `resource_slot` to each `role`.
+When a `ProcessRun` starts, Recap wires the assigned resources to the appropriate steps based on the template definition.

-Before we implement the ProcessTemplate shown in the figure, we will first add the Resource templates we need for this Process.
-This includes the Crystal plate, a collection of pucks, a template for the puck and a template for the pin (sample holder) that is placed inside a puck:
+Before implementing the ProcessTemplate shown in the figure, add the Resource templates the process needs: the crystal plate, a collection of pucks, a puck template, and a pin (sample holder) that sits inside a puck:

 ```python
 # Crystal plate template